mprimc/nestjs-and-child-processing/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-Example how you can use child processing to fetch and manipulate response data from DB.
+Example of how you can use child processing to fetch and manipulate response data from DB.

-For the first time when you call `/cats` api you will receive response from dbService.
-All next responses will be returned by components cache, but in the background cache will be updated changed by the forked childProcessor which calls dbService.
+For the first time when you call /cats API you will receive a response from dbService.
+All next responses will be returned by components cache, but in the background, the cache will be updated/changed by the forked childProcessor which calls dbService.

-This example is proof of concept how you can use child processing.
+This example is proof of concept of how you can use child processing.
 Two examples of child processing:

-- one example show you how to fork file for child processing
+- one example shows you how to fork `child` file for child processing
-- second example shows you how to fork whole NestJS module for child processing
+- the second example shows you how to fork the whole NestJS module for child processing

-Note: This is only proof of concept and It need modification to be used in production environment.
+Note: This is only proof of concept and It needs modification to be used in production environment.

 Exposed API: